-Report of the independent auditors to the members of OIC Run-Off Limited (in Scheme of Arrangement)
+Independent Auditors' Report to the Members of OIC Run-Off Limited (in Scheme of Arrangement)

-We have audited the financial statements of OIC Run-Off Limited (in Scheme of Arrangement) for the year ended 31 December 2004, which comprise the consolidated profit and loss account, the balance sheets, the consolidated cash flow statement and the related notes 1 to 22.
+We have audited the Group and individual company financial statements (the "financial statements") of OIC Run-Off Limited (in Scheme of Arrangement) for the year ended 31 December 2005 which comprise the consolidated profit and loss account, the balance sheets, the consolidated cash flow statement and the related notes 1 to 22.
 These financial statements have been prepared under the accounting policies set out therein.

-This report is made solely to the Company's members, as a body, in accordance with Section 235 of the Companies' Act 1985.
-Our audit work has been undertaken so that we might state to the Company's members those matters that we are required to state to them in an auditors' report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Company's members, as a body, in accordance with section 235 of the Companies Act 1985.
+Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an auditors' report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.